orbs-network/orbs-spec/behaviors/flows/call-method.md

   * Retains session info so the response will eventually arrive to this client.
   * Performs inexpensive checks on the call.
   * Prepares a batch of some calls for execution.
-  * Marks the batch with the latest block height by calling `ConsensusBuilder.GetTopBlockHeight`.
+  * Marks the batch with the latest block height by calling `ConsensusContext.GetTopBlockHeight`.
   * Sends the transactions for execution by calling `VirtualMachine.CallContract`.

 * `VirtualMachine` of receiving node: